harshilshahneu/Escape-Room-Software-Design-Patterns/README.md

 The goal of the game is to escape from the room within a time limit.
 To do this, you will need to find clues and solve puzzles.

 There are three rooms in total.
 Each room is more challenging than the last.
-If you are able to escape from all three rooms within the time limit, you will win the game!
+If you are able to escape from all three rooms within the time limit, you will win the game! test